Gnathostomiasis: Transmission

 Gnathostomiasis is transmitted by the ingestion of third-stage larvae from raw or insufficiently cooked second intermediate or paratenic hosts such as freshwater fish, snakes, poultry, or frogs.

 In Thailand and Vietnam, the most common cause appears to be consumption of undercooked Asian swamp eels (Monopterus albus, also called Fluta alba) which transmit G. spinigerum.
 Monopterus albus is an invasive species in North America, but no Gnathostoma infections in humans have yet been conclusively identified in the US.

 It is unclear if humans can be infected from drinking water contaminated with infected copepods.

 Hosts

 Intermediate host

 The primary intermediate host is the minute crustaceans of the genus Cyclops.
 These crustaceans are then ingested by a second intermediate host, such as frogs and freshwater fish.
 Paratenic hosts are usually animals that prey on second intermediate hosts, such as snakes and birds.

 Definitive host

 The definitive hosts for gnathostomiasis include omnivorous or carnivorous mammals such as cats, dogs, tigers, leopards, lions, mink, opossums or raccoons.
 Humans are accidental hosts, not definitive hosts.

 Incubation period

 The incubation period for gnathostomiasis is 3–4 weeks when the larvae begin to migrate through the subcutaneous tissue of the body.

-Morphology

-The adult parasite is reddish-brown and has a globular cephalic dome separated from the rest of the body by constriction.
-The posterior portion of the nematode is smooth.
-At the same time, the anterior half is covered with fine leaf-like spines.
-The head is round and contains 4 to 8 transverse rows of hooklets protected by a pair of fleshy lips.
-The males are shorter than the females, 11–25 mm compared to 25–54 mm respectively.
-Eggs are oval and have a mucoid plug at one end.